 There are no longer any extensions for vehicle registration, safety inspections and emissions inspections.

 Are Some DMVs Still Closed?

-Some DMVs haven’t yet reopened.
-As of June 19, all DMVs in New York are closed.
-They are accepting transactions by mail or secure drop box outside each branch.
-In North Carolina, 73 DMV offices remain closed, and several ALEA offices in Alabama are still closed.
+Some DMVs haven’t yet reopened or are temporarily closed again due to outbreaks.
+For example, some DMVs in New York are closed in regions that haven’t reached phase 3 status.
+They are accepting transactions online, by mail or through a secure drop box outside each branch.
+In North Carolina, some DMV offices remain closed, and appointments are required at the offices that are open.

 If your DMV is closed and you’re worried about penalty fees for overdue licenses, most DMVs have granted extensions on expired driver’s licenses or vehicle registration.
 Alternatively, you can renew these online if your DMV offers virtual services.